In this article

 To delete a preset:

-- Select a preset from the User Presets list, and click Delete.
+- Select a preset from the User Presets list, and click Delete, or right-click on the user preset and choose Delete.

 - The Delete dialog appears.
 Click Delete again.